 Community Right To Bid

-Community Right to Bid is a scheme to give community groups a fairer chance to prepare and bid to buy community buildings and facilities that are important to them.
-The Right covers private as well as public assets.
+Community Right to Bid is a scheme which gives community groups a fairer chance to prepare and bid to buy community buildings and facilities that are important to them.
+The Right covers private and public assets.

-If an asset on the list comes up for sale, an interested group or groups will have up to six months to raise money and bid to buy the asset, before it can be put up for sale on the open market.
-These provisions do not restrict who the owner of a listed asset can sell their property to, or at what price.
-They do not give the right of first refusal to community organisations.
+If land or property on this list comes up for sale, an interested group or groups have up to six months to raise money and bid to buy this, before it is put up for sale on the open market.

 Reports and decision making

-All decisions in relation to nominating Assets of Community Value can be found on the Officer decisions by selecting a data range and searching by the Reference Number indicated on the Nominations Log.
+All decisions in relation to nominating Assets of Community Value can be found on the Officer decisions by selecting a data range and searching by the Reference Number indicated in the .

 Help and guidance

-For further advice and guidance on how we administer and process the Community Right to Bid nominations please see the Frequently asked Questions document.
+For further advice and guidance on how we administer and process the Community Right to Bid nominations please see the Frequently asked Questions document or contact us.